mk-fg/pretty-yaml/README.rst

 More general info on python packaging can be found at `packaging.python.org`_.

-When changing code, unit tests can be run with ``python -m unittest`` from the local repository checkout.
+When changing code, unit tests can be run with ``python -m unittest`` from a local repository checkout.

 .. _pyaml: https://pypi.org/project/pyaml/
 .. _unidecode: https://pypi.python.org/pypi/Unidecode